jadu/pulsar/README.md

 If you're going to make changes to any Pulsar files you'll need to tell Pulsar to watch for changes to your stylesheets, in the Pulsar directory type:

 `$ make start`

+This will watch all the sass files and recompile `pulsar.css` when they change.
+Currently we don't do any style injection or live reloading in the browser for you, that may come later.

 ## Helpers